palera1n/palera1n/README.md

 - We are **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**
    - futurerestore --exit-recovery
    - irecovery -n
-- Using this on iOS 16 has a higher chance of bootlooping you.

 ### A10 and A11 devices
 - On A10 and A11, **you must disable your passcode while in the jailbroken state**.